avianbc/blog/content/posts/2012-08-13-window-minimize-maximize-event-c-winforms.md

 permalink: /window-minimize-maximize-event-c-winforms/
 categories:
   - Programming
+tags:
+  - C#
+  - .NET
+  - Windows Forms
+  - Win32 API
-  - CSharp
+  - P/Invoke
 ---
 If you are working in C# winforms and need to respond to window minimize and maximize events, it seems that winforms does not provide native event handlers.
-Sucha feat is still very much possible through hooking into the Windows API.
+Such a feat is still very much possible through hooking into the Windows API.

 The exact message you need to catch is [WM_SYSCOMMAND](http://msdn.microsoft.com/en-us/library/windows/desktop/ms646360(v=vs.85).aspx) and look for the SC_* messages: